 The truth is that it’s perfectly fine to drop out if and when you realize you wouldn’t accept the job.
 But there are a few things you should do before (and after) you make the final call.

 Don’t Rush the Decision

-It’s easy to hear a couple things during the process that make you say, “Geez, this place sounds insane!
+It’s easy to hear a couple of things during the process that makes you say, “Geez, this place sounds insane!
 I’d better run out of this room before they offer me this terrible job!”
 While you should pay attention to potential issues along the way, it’s also important not to jump to conclusions based on one or two early-round interviews.